jorchard/cs479.github.io/projects.md

 ### Proposal Due: 5:00pm Friday March 8

 The proposal is a short statement about what you plan to do for your project.
 It should be 1 to 2 pages in length, and outline what problem you want to solve, and/or what methods you want to use.
 Your project proposal will not be graded; its purpose is to make sure you are on the right track.
-If you are looking for ideas, here is a list of topics to get the creative juices flowing.

 ### Project Report: 5:00pm Tuesday April 16